danomation/Automation-Ragnarok-Script/README.md

 # Ragnarok Online Server+Client
 webclient+server for Ubuntu 22.04.
 This script does very little but it can make a server in 12 minutes or so.
 It's just a bash that automates installation of several things.
 None of the ragnarok online files are hosted by this github.
 It is only an automation piece for educational purposes.
-Please respect copyright laws
+Please respect copyright laws.
+The work for the ragnarok web client was not done by me.
+It can be found  at https://github.com/MrAntares/roBrowserLegacy

 # Instructions REQUIRES Ubuntu 22.04:
 (recommended) Fresh Ubuntu 22.04 VM, open root, and type in command: